JuryNullificationInc/music_for_stitch_layers/README.md

 # Music for Stitch Layers

+I started off very music averse, from the age of like 7 to about 16.
+Then I had a major Pink Guy phase, where I just listened to Fried Noodles on loop for weeks.
+After that, I got into classic rock.
+It wasn't until a dear friend of mine, Brandon, introduced me to The Moody Blues' "Days of Future Passed" (at about the age of 23) that I really began to have an appreciation and desire for music.

 This is my attempt to learn computer music.
 It is divided into four major sections:

 - Musicology: the study of music as psychoacoustic phenomena.
 How music is constructed, the choices which govern its construction, and the alternatives which constitute the range of possible choices.
 In other words: this is my attempt to explore the actual problem domain centering around the question, "How do I make something I enjoy listening to?"